linhtc/resume/docs/source/skill.rst

 I reach for this when I want support `my project for "iFan" <https://github.com/linhtc/ios>`_ who loves Apple devices.

 * Easily to layout with Storyboard by drag and drop.
-* Making Firebase SDK via Cocoapods for "live app" and more.
+* Making Firebase SDK via Cocoapods for "live app".
 * Using SQLite to store some data.

 .. _hashtag-technical-html-java: